|

 Latest Pictures

-Here are the working crossing gates.
+Here are the working crossing gates in the town of Moodyville.
 Yes, they go up and down, the lights alternately flash, and the bell sounds.(Note: The lights are both lit because of the long exposure used to take the picture.)

 The coal mine tipple #1.